CryptoBench: A Dynamic Benchmark for Expert-Level Evaluation of LLM Agents in Cryptocurrency: Experiments

-Our experiments provide a multi-faceted view of current LLM capabilities on expert-level cryptocurrency tasks.
-The results highlight a clear performance hierarchy among models and reveal specific strengths and weaknesses when evaluated through both direct prompting (LLM Eval) and an open-sourced agent framework (SmolAgent \cite{roucher2025smolagents}).
+Our experiments provide a comprehensive assessment of current LLM capabilities on expert-level cryptocurrency tasks.
+Overall, the results reveal a clear performance hierarchy across models, a substantial gap between retrieval and prediction abilities, and a strong dependence of outcomes on the evaluation setting (direct prompting versus agentic execution).